 - Some very simple Julia code for AutoDiff.
 Self explanatory I hope from the demos.
 See also note.

-- A note on AutoDiff, parameter tying in Deep Learning (Neural Nets) and Backprop Through Time.
+- A note and slides on AutoDiff, parameter tying in Deep Learning (Neural Nets) and Backprop Through Time

 - Some preliminary ideas on solving ODEs using Gaussian Processes arxiv paper.